 Soluble fiber on the other hand, attracts water like a sponge and turns into a gel-like substance.
 It slooooows down digestion keeping us fuller longer.
 Unlike insoluble fibers (which pass through the digestive system unaltered), naturally occurring soluble fibers are fermented by the bacteria found within the digestive tract.

-- Fermentation generates essential nutrients for survival/growth of gut bacteria
+• Fermentation generates essential nutrients for the survival/growth of gut bacteria

 .